ajeetdsouza/zoxide/README.md

 eval "$(zoxide init zsh)"
 ```

-For completions to work, this line must be added _after_ calling `compinit`.
+For completions to work, the above line must be added _after_ `compinit` is
+called.

 </details>